How can we help you?

 Check the settings of your email program or app

 If your Account is set up with IMAP/POP/SMTP access, you will have to check the settings for your Account in your Email Program or App.
 If you are unable to find where these settings are, please refer to the help guides that came with the Email program or app you are using.

 The settings will need to be set up as follows, depending if you are using IMAP or POP, and if you wish to use Secure or Standard connections:

 Check username and password fields even where 'optional'

 In your client's account settings, you need to make sure the username and password are filled in even if it says the information is optional.
 You will need to enter your full email address in to the username field.

 If you can receive emails but are unable to send them, check your outgoing server settings.
 If the port is 25, try changing it to 26.
 Some ISPs block port 25 to try and cut down on the amount of spam sent from their networks.
 Changing it to 26 usually circumvents this, though in some instances port 26 will also be blocked, and port 587 should be tried instead.

-If none of the solutions here have worked for you, please contact our help desk at email@example.com, with your email address, the full error message you are receiving, and as much information as possible about what is happening and when.
+If none of the solutions here have worked for you, please contact our helpdesk at firstname.lastname@example.org with your email address, the full error message you are receiving, and as much information as possible about what issue you are experiencing.